 Example 5.1.
-Let E be from Example 3.5.
-In Figure 6, the underlying SMC $SMC(\overline{E})$ is presented.
-The average sojourn time in the states of the underlying SMC is written next to them in bold font.
+Let E be from Example 3.6.
+In Figure 6, the underlying SMC SMC( $\overline{E}$ ) is presented.
+The average sojourn times in the states of the underlying SMC are written next to them in bold font.